Climate and Nature Bill: Scientists

 Some 1,200 scientists, including Venki Ramakrishnan, David King, Partha Dasgupta, John O'Keefe, John Walker, Michael Levitt, Richard Roberts—and E.J.
-Milner-Gulland, Nathalie Pettorelli, Paul Behrens and Charlie Gardner—have called on the Government and MPs to support the bill.
+Milner-Gulland, Nathalie Pettorelli, Paul Behrens and Charlie Gardner—called on the UK Government and MPs to support the bill.

-Dasgupta, who led the HM Treasury-commissioned report, The Economics of Biodiversity: The Dasgupta Review, wrote—in a Zero Hour briefing, Follow the Science: The need for a Climate and Nature Act—that:We are facing the greatest crises of our time, which calls for bold, transformational thinking.
-A Climate and Nature Act would set the most up-to-date science into UK legislation, ensuring that our natural world is being valued and prioritised across all governmental decision-making.
+Dasgupta, who led the HM Treasury commissioned report, The Economics of Biodiversity, wrote—in a Zero Hour briefing, Follow the Science: The need for a Climate and Nature Act—that:We are facing the greatest crises of our time, which calls for bold, transformational thinking.
+A Climate and Nature Act would set the most up to date science into UK legislation, ensuring that our natural world is being valued and prioritised across all governmental decisionmaking.